 They will need their House Tee-shirt ready for the start of term PE lessons, though.

-Same goes for PE shorts, can I buy black ones from anywhere?
+For PE shorts, can I buy black ones from anywhere?

 Yes, that’s fine, ours are just plain black, elasticated waist shorts – not branded.
 Plain dark joggers/leggings can be worn in colder weather too.

 Can my child wear boots in winter?

 No, our uniform policy is that they shouldn’t wear footwear that comes over the ankle, so sturdy shoes rather than boots.
 If the weather is very wet or snowy, they can wear wellingtons to school and change into school shoes when they are here.